 Now that the teacher is finished with the lecture, its time to have fun and get bloody.
 The medical student costume requires freedom on your part, as students come in all shapes and sizes.
 Be sure to wear latex gloves, traditional medical scrubs (any color of your choice.)
 Given that this is a Halloween costume, feel free to get creative and drizzle some blood across the lab scrubs.

 To add to the sense that you are a student, carry around a clipboard with some note paper and a few medical utensils.
 Aside from these necessities, add your own sense of individual flair to the costume.

 Most medical instruments can be purchased at a prop store too.
+To save money you can use some old tools lying around the house, even a plyer can be useful tool to hold an eye or two.
 If you show up to your next gathering as either a nerdy professor or medical student with the aforementioned props, you'll most definitely be the life of the party!